Blog Details

 The Effect of Color on Learning: How 4 Different Colors Affect Student Moods and Behaviors

 Choosing the color palette for a space is important––being exposed to certain colors influences different behaviors, mood, and perceptions (“Color Psychology: How Do Colors Affect Mood & Emotions?”, 2020).
 That being the case, choosing the color palette for learning environments is particularly important, as color is 1 of 6 design parameters that have a 25% impact on learning (Barrett, Davies, Zhang & Barrett, 2015).
+While creating aesthetically pleasing learning spaces is one reason to utilize color in schools, the effect of color on learning is a much more compelling motivation to implement particular colors in school environments.
+Each color in a learning space can have a different effect on students’ behavior and moods, making it an important part of the learning environment.

 The effect of color on learning is an important consideration to make when designing a learning space.
 Here are some ways that four common learning environment colors affect student moods and behaviors: